-- In these FPO terms and conditions: - cycle means the period from one cycle date to the next cycle date. - cycle date is the day in each month which generally coincides with the day on which your statement period is due to end.
+- cycle date is the day in each month which generally coincides with the day on which your statement period is due to end.
 The cycle date remains the same in each month even if it falls on a non-business day.
-Where a corresponding day does not exist in a month (e.g. 31 September), the cycle date for that month will be the previous day (30 September). - daily calculation method means calculating interest by multiplying the applicable daily percentage rate by the daily unpaid balance of its balance type (including related fees and interests) for each day of the relevant period and then adding those amounts together. - daily FPO rate means the FPO APR divided by 365. - daily retail rate means the APR applicable to your retail purchase balance divided by 365. - Drop Out in relation to an FPO means an amount is added to the retail purchase balance, is subject to the interest at the daily retail rate (unless an interest free period applies) and no longer forms part of the FPO balance. - An FPO is cancelled or repaid in full Early if this happens in a cycle before the one in which the final instalment amount would have been due. - extra payment means an amount applied to an FPO during a cycle that reduces the main FPO balance. - monthly FPO rate means the FPO APR divided by 12. - monthly average balance means the average balance of the main FPO balance during a cycle.

-main FPO balance means the remaining balance of the FPO on any day that is not included in an instalment or interest amount that is due or overdue in that cycle.
+Where a corresponding day does not exist in a month (e.g. 31 September), the cycle date for that month will be the previous day (30 September). - daily calculation method means calculating interest by multiplying the applicable daily percentage rate by the daily unpaid balance of its balance type (including related fees and interests) for each day of the relevant period and then adding those amounts together. - daily FPO rate means the FPO APR divided by 365. - daily retail rate means the APR applicable to your retail purchase balance divided by 365. - Drop Out in relation to an FPO means an amount is added to the retail purchase balance, is subject to the interest at the daily retail rate (unless an interest free period applies) and no longer forms part of the FPO balance. - An FPO is cancelled or repaid in full Early if this happens in a cycle before the one in which the final instalment amount would have been due. - extra payment means an amount applied to an FPO during a cycle that reduces the main FPO balance. - monthly FPO rate means the FPO APR divided by 12. - monthly average balance means the average balance of the main FPO balance during a cycle. - main FPO balance means the remaining balance of the FPO on any day that is not included in an instalment or interest amount that is due or overdue in that cycle.